Sheriff sales going virtual beginning June 1, 2022

 All Sheriff Sales are pursuant to the provision of the Ohio Revised Code.
-All sales being at 1:00 pm in the lobby of the Greene County Courthouse at:
+All sales being at 1:00 pm in the GARAGE of the Greene County Sheriff's Office at:

 Xenia, OH 45385